-What Data Shows About the Impact COVID Is Having on Small Parcel Shipping
+What Data Shows About the Impact of COVID on Small Parcel Shipping

-The impact of COVID-19 from the perspective of the small parcel shipping market has been to accelerate a trend that was already occurring — which is the growth of ecommerce and the resultant increase in residential deliveries performed by the carriers.
+Data shows the impact of COVID-19 from the perspective of the small parcel shipping market has accelerated.
+This trend was already occurring — which is the growth of ecommerce and increase in residential deliveries performed by the carriers.
 This was one of the many interesting points that came up during the first episode of Transportation Impact’s Let’s Talk Ship webinar series that aired on June 18, 2020.

-Let’s Talk Ship guest John Howard, COO of Transportation Impact, provided several interesting data points and perspectives in response to a question about what changes TI is seeing across its client base by analyzing the $1.5B in annual shipping spend TI manages.
+Let’s Talk Ship guest John Howard, COO of Transportation Impact, provided several interesting data points and perspectives.
+This was a response to a question about what changes TI is seeing across its client base by analyzing the $1.5B in annual shipping spend TI manages.
 Here are some highlights.

 Global Shipping Markets Are Recovering